Open-CAS/standalone-linux-io-tracer/README.md

     OCTF will then be installed along with iotrace.
 This option is preferred when working with the OCTF code.
 However [OCTF requirements](https://github.com/Open-CAS/open-cas-telemetry-framework/blob/master/README.md#building) still need to be installed.
+  * or from separate repo, using instructions found in it's [README](https://github.com/Open-CAS/open-cas-telemetry-framework/blob/master/README.md) (this option right now only allows building the cli binary, and not the kernel module)

 * Google Protocol Buffers, version 3.6.1 or higher, please follow this link for [C++ Installation Instructions](https://github.com/google/protobuf/blob/master/src/README.md).